 The acid content in apple cider vinegar can soften the hard skin of a callus.
 Mix together a solution of four parts water and one part apple cider vinegar and soak your callus for about 20 minutes.
 When you remove your skin from this soak, you may be able to better peel a layer or two of the callus off.
 Don’t pull too hard, and try to be patient.
 Breaking the skin around or on top of the callus can result in an infection.

-Castor oil has properties that make it a natural skin lubricant.
+Castor oil that make it a natural skin lubricant.
 This can be helpful when you’re trying to condition your skin to rub a callus off.
 Soaking your callus in a warm water mixture with 5 tablespoons of castor oil should be enough to both lubricate the tough skin and soothe the affected area.

 A pumice stone can be especially handy when you have a callus on the bottom of your feet or on your elbows, where it’s hard to see.
 After soaking your callus thoroughly, apply the pressure of the pumice stone to your callus and rub in a circular motion.
 Don’t try to get the whole callus off at once.
 The idea is to rub the skin away over the course of a few applications of this remedy.